4ceed/4ceedframework/docs/kubernetes_setup.md

 * `KUBECTL`: Path to `kubectl` command
 * `MONGODB_IP`, `RABBITMQ_IP`, `ELASTICSEARCH_IP`: IP addresses of services based on your cluster IP range setup
 * `CURATOR_ADDR`: Addresses of the Curator and Uploader
+* `SMTP_SERVER`: Address of your SMTP server.
+Comment out or leave empty if email verification is not required
+* `ADMIN_EMAIL`: Email address of 4CeeD's admin

 Then, run `./reconf.sh` to refresh configuration information.